-- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht).
+- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Ongoing consultation with Kildare County Council.

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Prosperous Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Prosperous Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Prosperous Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) were contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Prosperous Bog.
+This section incorporates this recent consultation.